henriyulianto/solmisasi-lily/docs/getting-started/index.md

 {: .fs-5 }
 <img src="./getting-started-example-01-1.png" width="400"/>

-To 'convert' that standard notation to solmisasi, we need:
+To 'convert' that standard notation to _solmisasi_, we need:
 {: .fs-5 }
 1. this library to be included at the top of the snippet,
 2. a _music function_, named `\solmisasiMusic`,